-Country legend Loretta Lynn has always been an open book when it comes to the intrigue surrounding her 19th century home.
-Lynn’s haunted plantation sits on her ranch in Hurricane Mills, Tenn., a town which she now completely owns.
-The singer has lived on the property since the 1960s.
-In recent years, she moved into a newly-built home and no longer resides in the spooky, original one.
+Country music legend Loretta Lynn has always been an open book when it comes to the intrigue surrounding her 19th century house.
+The Loretta Lynn Ranch is situated in Hurricane Mills, Tennessee, a town which she now completely owns.
+The singer moved into the property with her husband Mooney in the 1960s.
+In recent years, she moved into a newly-built home and no longer resides in the original one.

-It should be mentioned that Lynn has never been shy when talking about her ties to the spirit world.
+It should be mentioned that the coal miner's daughter has never been shy when talking about her ties to the paranormal.
 She's been frank about her psychic abilities and the numerous ghostly encounters she's experienced.

-In 2003, the Travel Channel put out a special detailing the hauntings at the plantation with commentary from Lynn and her family.
+In 2003, the Travel Channel put out a special detailing the hauntings at the plantation with commentary from the Queen of Country Music and her family.

 Lynn also opened up about trying to call upon the spirits of the house once via a séance.
 One evening, the singer and a group of friends contacted a ghost that referred to himself as Anderson.
 On that occasion, the ghost started angrily shaking the table with incredible force.
 Eventually, it broke after slamming to the floor.
 After asking around town, Lynn learned that one of the original owners of the home was named James Anderson.

 You can have a tour guide lead you through the ranch all year and even stay on the property... if you dare.
 If you plan your road trip around the visit, you can also grab some memorabilia at the Grist Mill Gift Shop.
 Coming soon is a replica of her childhood home in Butcher Holler to save fans the trip to Kentucky!

 This story was previously published on Aug.
 28, 2019.

 Editor's Note: Products featured on Wide Open Country are independently selected by our editors.
 However, when you buy something through our links, we may earn a commission.

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.